SoftwareDesignLab/SBOM-in-a-Box/doc/Generators/README.md

         - This is a simple recursive method that uses indentations to represent how an individual component is nested, thus removing a reliance on UUIDs.
         - Each component can then be compared by checking its string representation (which is currently just the component name)
+- Added "copy" constructor to `ParserComponent` Class to construct an instance from a `Component` instance.
+    - Updated `SBOMGenerator` to allow processing SBOMs that contain `Component` instances.

 ### Changed
 - All tests in `SBOMGeneratorTest` now use `Debug.log()` instead of default system I/O.